Visiting the Playground: Top Tips for Families with Children Who Have Autism

 • Use equipment that can help improve coordination – Having a swing, slide, or rope that requires coordination and balance can help your child learn how to use this equipment in other settings while improving their coordination.

-• Create a quiet space – If your child needs a place to calm down, incorporating a quiet area can help move their focus onto something relaxing.
+• Create a quiet space – If your child needs a place to calm down, incorporating a quiet area can help them focus on something relaxing.
 This can be a shady spot with comfortable seating, and you can supply quiet, calming toys for the area.

 Transition Strategies for Going from At-Home Playgrounds to Public Playgrounds

-When your child is ready to have fun at a public playground, here are some strategies to implement so they can be comfortable in a new setting.
+When your child is ready to have fun at a public playground, here are some strategies to help them feel comfortable in a new setting.

-• Encourage interest with other children – Promote exposure with other children by saying things like “Look at those kids on the swings!
+• Encourage interest with other children – Promote exposure to other children by saying things like, “Look at those kids on the swings!
 That looks awesome.
-Want to go on the swings with them?”
-This can help spark an interest in other people or activities for your child.
+Do you want to go on the swings with them?”
+This can help spark your child’s interest in other people or activities.

-• Bring calming tools – If your child begins to feel overwhelmed, you can prepare a bag of calming tools and toys that they’re familiar with such as fidget toys, stuffed animals, weighted blankets, and a water bottle.
+• Bring calming tools – If your child begins to feel overwhelmed, you can prepare a bag of calming tools and familiar toys, such as fidget toys, stuffed animals, weighted blankets, and a water bottle.

-By starting off small and building up new activities and interactions, your child can learn how to have fun on the playground.
+By starting small and building up new activities and interactions, your child can learn how to make your visit to the playground with Autism successful.
 You can implement these transition strategies as well as our general tips to promote a fun and safe environment.

 About Circle City ABA

 Circle City ABA passionately nurtures progress through play with ABA therapy.
 We develop programs and services specifically designed for each child.
-Our child-centered, compassionate approach to therapy brings family goals and clinical best practices in tandem to help kids learn and grow.
+Our child-centered, compassionate approach to therapy combines family goals and clinical best practices to help kids learn and grow.
 We’ll work together to define success and help your child achieve it.

 Contact our admissions team for more information on our services and how we can support you and your child.